 The Astrographic pays homage to a Zodiac watch collection with the same name, which launched almost half a century ago.
 Inspired by space exploration, the watch features a sleek, barrel-shaped case and an automatic movement.
 This all-black watch is available in only 82 pieces, so it's highly collectible.

 The Tissot T-Touch Solar, as its name suggests, is powered by light, so you don't need to worry about battery replacements.
 The watch is also quite a looker in the metal, sporting a lightweight titanium case and a carbon fiber dial with an embedded negative digital display.

 Being a T-Touch product family member, the watch has a host of handy features that can be accessed via a tap on its sapphire crystal.
 They include a built-in compass, an altimeter, and a barometer, among others.

 This G-Steel variant is one of the stealthiest-looking members of the Casio G-Shock family today.
-It has a solar-powered movement with a rich set of complications, double LED lighting, and a comfy stainless steel band.
+It has a solar-powered movement with a rich set of complications, double LED lighting, and a comfy Cordura fabric band that's tougher than nylon.
 Once fully charged, the watch can spend up to 19 months away from a light source.

 Seiko remains an industry leader when it comes to dive watches at a reasonable budget.
 This seriously chunky Prospex model is 44 millimeters in diameter, so it wears a tad big, but if you can handle the size, it's a solid option that you can rock just about anywhere.